-Passenger Vehicles endorsement is required in Class A, B, or C vehicles that are designed to transport sixteen (16) or more passengers including the driver.
+Passenger Vehicles endorsement is required in Class A, B, or C vehicles that are designed to transport sixteen or more passengers including the driver.

-School Bus endorsement is required for a Commercial Motor Vehicle, or any bus regardless of size, used to transport pre-primary, primary, or secondary school students from home to school, from school to home, or to and from school sponsored events.
-School bus does not include a bus used as a common carrier.
-School bus drivers must also have a passenger endorsement.
+School Bus endorsement is required in Group A, B, or C vehicles that are designed or used to transport sixteen or more passengers, including the driver, that are pre-primary, primary or secondary school students from home to school, from school to home, or to and from school sponsored events.
+School bus drivers must also have a Passenger endorsement.

 Tank Vehicle meaning any Commercial Motor Vehicle that is designed to transport any liquid or gaseous materials within a tank that is either permanently or temporarily attached to the vehicle or the chassis.
 Such vehicles include, but are not limited to, cargo tanks and portable tanks as defined in CFR 383.5.
-The endorsement is applicable to commercial vehicles in Vehicle Class A, B, or C, however, this definition does not include portable tanks having a rated capacity less than 1,000 gallons.
+The endorsement is applicable to commercial vehicles in Vehicle Class A, B, or C; however, this definition does not include portable tanks having a rated capacity less than 1,000 gallons.

-Hazardous Materials endorsement is required of placarded hazardous materials haulers operating commercial vehicles in Vehicle Class A, B, or C. Drivers wishing to obtain or renew a Hazardous Materials Endorsement must submit to Transportation Security Administration's (TSA) Security Threat Assessment (STA), which includes, but is not limited to finger printing and a criminal background check.
-Out-of-state transfers who have previously completed a STA may not be required to complete another at the time of transfer.
+Hazardous Materials endorsement is required of placarded hazardous materials haulers operating commercial vehicles in Vehicle Class A, B, or C. In compliance with federal law, drivers wishing to obtain, transfer or renew a Hazardous Materials endorsement must first have a Security Threat Assessment (STA) completed by the Transportation Security Administration (TSA).
+This assessment includes but is not limited to fingerprinting and a criminal background check.
+For TSA office locations, fees, and appointment information, log on to www.hazprints.com or call toll free 1-(877)-429-7746.